SumonPaul18/cisco-backup-manager/README.md

 ---
 ## 📥 How to Run (Option 1: Without Docker)

-## 📥 How to Download and Run the App

 Follow these easy steps to run the Cisco Backup Manager on your computer.

 ### Step 1: Clone the Repository